 Patient engagement is a two-sided coin.
 On the one side is a greater need to activate patients in their wellness, support them in their decision making, and help them take charge of their own health.
-On the other is a critical need for scalable health care solutions that enable care teams to nurture relationships and patient wellness.
+On the other is a critical need for scalable health care solutions that enable health care providers to nurture relationships and patient wellness.

 What Hinders Care Team Efficiency?

-Engaging patients while continuing to monitor their progress from afar means that care teams need to keep track of significant amounts of information.
+Engaging patients while continuing to monitor their progress from afar means that medical practices need to keep track of significant amounts of information.
 For many care managers, it’s difficult to oversee all this data without letting patients slip through the cracks.
-And while care teams usually have systems to monitor patient progress and communication, they often have to create a patchwork of systems that doesn’t allow them to optimize their workflow.
+And while care teams usually have systems, EHRs, to monitor patients from a clinical perspective, they often have to create a patchwork of systems for patient relationships that don’t allow them to optimize their workflow.

 For instance, a relationship management software solution may not give care teams a dashboard that provides a holistic view of each patient or all patients in the program that includes not only medical records but also patient-reported health information from wearables or other patient engagement tools like apps.
 Care managers may have to go through every patient profile to monitor patients and evaluate their complete care plans.

 How Automation is Improving Patient Relationships

 It sounds like an oxymoron, but it’s not: automating patient relationships can help care teams improve personal interactions and encourage patients to take an active role in their health.

 If care managers can view the complete picture of patient care plans, they’ll have the right patient engagement strategies in their toolbox that help them know when to reach out with extra help.
 Conversely, without automation, it’s more difficult to pick up on downward trends or patient drop off.
 With reminders built into PRM software, teams can keep current with patient statuses even without recent in-person care.

-Consider this scenario: a health care organization pays highly qualified care managers to oversee their patient relationships.
+Consider this scenario: a health care system pays highly qualified care managers to oversee their patient relationships.
 However, because these care managers have to manually monitor patients, they have less time to focus on and address specific patient concerns and they have little insight into patient-reported health outcomes.
 What could automation do in this scenario?

 For one, care teams could set up pre-planned responses to assessments.
 Depending on a patient’s answers to questions, care teams can either automate a supportive email reply or reach out directly.
 The key is that automated responses are triggered by a patient’s answers.

 This automation can keep patients from slipping through the cracks and help them achieve better health while simultaneously improving care team efficiency.